-The total pension liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions:

-Valuation Date December 31, 2018 Actuarial Cost Method Entry Age Normal
+Valuation Date December 31, 2019

+Actuarial Cost Method Entry Age Normal

 Amortization Method

-Smoothing Period Five Years Recognition Method Non-asymptotic
+Smoothing Period Five Years

+Recognition Method Non-asymptotic

 Corridor None

 Remaining Amortization Period 0 years

 Discount Rate 8.10%

 Long-Term Expected Investment

-Rate of Return\ 8.10%
+Rate of Return 8.10%

-Salary Increases\ 3.25%
+Salary Increases 3.25%

 Payroll Growth Rate 1.50%

+Includes Inflation of 2.75%

-The actuarial methods and assumptions are primarily based on a study of the County's workforce and estimate of benefits it will pay its employees.
-The economic and demographic assumptions have been established based on the 2013 experience study for TCDRS, details of which can be found in the 2013 Investigation and Experience Report on the TCDRS website.
-The RP-2000 Active Employee Mortality Table was used with a four-year set forward.
+The actuarial methods and assumptions are primarily based on a study of the District's workforce and estimate of benefits it will pay its employees.
+The economic and demographic assumptions have been established based on the 2017 experience study for TCDRS, details of which can be found in the 2017 Investigation and Experience Report on the TCDRS website.
+The RP-2014 Active Employee Mortality Table was used with a two-year set-forward for males and a four-year setback for females.